Best-transcendence/ft_transcendence/backend/README.md

 The system is structured using a **microservices architecture**, designed to keep concerns separated and services independently deployable.
 Here's how it works from the perspective of a request initiated by the frontend:

 - **Frontend (Port 3000)**
   A single-page application (SPA) that initiates all requests to the backend.
   It never talks directly to individual services like Auth or User — instead, it goes through the API Gateway.

 - **API Gateway (Port 3003)**
   Acts as the **single entry point** for all backend services.
   - Routes requests to the correct internal microservice
     - `/auth/*` → Auth Service
     - `/users/*` → User Service
   - Validates JWT tokens for protected routes
   - Adds logging, correlation IDs, and error boundaries
   - Makes the frontend simpler and more secure

 - **Auth Service (Port 3001)**
   Handles **user registration, login, and authentication**.
   - Stores secure credentials (email, hashed password)
   - Issues and validates JWT tokens
   - Does not manage user profiles or game data

 - **User Service (Port 3002)**
   Manages **user profile data and game-related information**.
   - Stores public info like name, avatar, and bio
   - Maintains friend relationships, match history, and statistics
   - Each record is linked to the Auth Service via `authUserId`
   - Supports a `/users/bootstrap` route for creating a new profile after registration

+- ** Websocket connection (Port : 4000) **
+  Manae websocket connection so every user logged can connect to the others.
+  - Create a connection when the user loggin in the website getting the ID of each user.
+  - Connects directly with the front end, throught the port 4000.
+  - Works independently of the gateway as is not a direct http request.

 This design allows services to evolve independently.
 For example, if we later add a `matchmaking` or `notification` service, the frontend doesn't need to change — it will still just talk to the Gateway.